We can't stop flooding but together we can keep our community safe. Learn more about Council's flood management work.

 - Drainage works, maintenance and upgrades are undertaken to manage local overland flooding

-- Developing a Local Government Area- wide flood model for the Parramatta Rive to help us understand flood risk and make effective planning decisions
+- Developing a Local Government Area-wide flood model for the Parramatta River to help us understand flood risk and make effective planning decisions

-- Updating our Flood Management Plans in accordance with NSW government regulations
+- Updating our Flood Risk Management Plans in accordance with NSW Government regulations

 - Maintain a range of flood detection and defence structures aimed at reducing flood risk

 - Undertaken a flood evacuation assessment for the Parramatta CBD

 Coordinating a Floodplain Risk Management Committee, to review all flood planning and projects across the Council area, by following the floodplain risk management process as identified by NSW Department of Planning, Industry and Environment (DPIE).

 Our actions (1-4 years)(Back to top)

 - Complete the Parramatta River Flood study and Floodplain Risk Management Plan, including mainstream and overland flows